Augustus7734/astrozane-hugo/content/resume/resume.md

 ● Promoted space science research through key communication initiatives.
 ● Updated Web pages and scheduled announcements of upcoming events.
 ● Assisted in stakeholder presentations and data dissemination.

 ## **Volunteering**

 See my page on sidewalk astronomy for more info on my current astronomy outreach work.

 **Board of Directors - DarkSky Southern Arizona, Tucson, AZ, 2022-Present**
-**Board of Directors - Reach for the Stars Non-Profit, Tucson, AZ, 2022-23**
+**Board of Directors - Reach for the Stars Non-Profit, Tucson, AZ, 2022-23** **Volunteered for the Tucson Amateur Astronomy Association 2022-2024** **Volunteered for the Westchester Amateur Astronomers 2019-2021**
 **Volunteered for the Westport Astronomical Society 2016-2021**
 **Volunteered for the Fairfield County Astronomical Society (defunct) 2017-2019**

 ## **Education**

-● In-progress Master of Science in Marketing, University of Arizona 2025
+● Master of Science in Marketing, University of Arizona 2025
 ● Bachelor of Arts in Communications, University of Connecticut 2022

 ## **Articles**